Cloves

 Important Notes

-People taking blood-thinning medications, those with liver conditions, and pregnant or breastfeeding individuals should consult a qualified healthcare practitioner before using cloves in concentrated supplement form.
+Those taking blood-thinning medications, with liver conditions, or who are pregnant or breastfeeding should consult a healthcare practitioner before use.

 This information is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult with a qualified healthcare practitioner before using herbal products.